mohammadsahrayi/MarketData/README.md

  InMemoryPriceQueue

-    In-memory unbounded Channel<PriceUpdate> for decoupling producer and consumer
+    In-memory unbounded Channel for decoupling producer and consumer

     Acts as the backbone for passing data safely across threads